openapi/openapi-rust-sdk/README.md

 Before using the Openapi Rust Client, you will need an account at [Openapi](https://console.openapi.com/) and an API key to the sandbox and/or production environment

+## What you can do

+With the Openapi Rust Client, you can easily interact with a variety of services in the Openapi Marketplace.
+For example, you can:

+- 📩 **Send SMS messages** with delivery reports and custom sender IDs
+- 💸 **Process bills and payments** in real time via API
+- 🧾 **Send electronic invoices** securely to the Italian Revenue Agency
+- 📄 **Generate PDFs** from HTML content, including JavaScript rendering
+- ✉️ **Manage certified emails** and legal communications via Italian Legalmail

+For a complete list of all available services, check out the [Openapi Marketplace](https://console.openapi.com/) 🌐

 ## Installation

 You can add the Openapi Rust Client to your project with the following command: